-The author of the post had this to say about logo competitions:
+The author had this to say about logo competitions:

 “(A logo design competition) gives designers an opportunity to truly work with anyone anywhere on the globe.
 The traditional approach that AIGA defends is unlikely to do the same.”

 I disagree.
 If you offer a valuable service, the traditional approach is very likely to present the opportunity of working with clients around the globe.
-I work from home, and have teamed-up with clients in Africa, the Americas, Australia, Asia, and throughout Europe.
-None of my clients have been found by pitching ideas for free in a design competition, and all of them have paid.
+I work from home, and have been hired by clients in Africa, the Americas, Australia, Asia, and throughout Europe.
+None of my clients have been found by pitching ideas for free in a design competition.
+All of them have paid.

 The LogoSauce author goes on to say:

 “At the end of the day – it’s up to each designer to make his choice – participate in competitions or not.”

 True, and you’ll find that the vast majority of designers who participate are unable to differentiate themselves from their competitors.
 You might be thinking it’s a catch-22, where a designer needs experience, and that competitions can give that, but there are much more noteworthy methods for honing your skills.

 An excellent discussion took place on a previous post of mine that offers alternatives for gaining experience: Spec work can damage your business.

 My top recommendation is pro bono design (for the public good).